-Welcome Man Accused of Harassing Woman Through Excessive Phone Calls, Vulgar Messages | River 105
+Welcome man accused of harassing woman through excessive phone calls, vulgar messages | River 105

-Jacob Rian McDonald, 27, was charged in Cottonwood County Court Monday with felony harassment.
+Jacob Ryin McDonald, 27, was charged in Cottonwood County Court Monday with felony harassment.

 According to the criminal complaint, a woman called police November 1st to report that McDonald had called her approximately 59 times between 5 p.m. and 6:40 p.m. when police arrived.